-The results of all Steering Committee deliberations, including those on evidence-based medicine, are reported to the Uniphy ACO Board of Directors by the Chairman of the Board/CEO, who is co-chair of the Steering Committee.
+The results of all Clinical/Quality Committee deliberations, including those on evidence-based medicine, are reported to the Uniphy ACO Board of Directors by the Chairman of the Board/CEO, who is co-chair of the Clinical/Quality Committee.
 This structure has been set to establish a high level of accountability for the Board of Directors.

 Quality And Cost Metrics